leplatrem/blog.mathieu-leplatre.info/content/Dev/python_good_practices_2020.rst

 The project consisted in a minimalist API.
 There are plenty of candidates, but I wanted something ultra simple and leveraging ``async``/``await``.

-`Sanic <https://github.com/huge-success/sanic>`_ and `FastAPI <https://fastapi.tiangolo.com>`_ seemed to stand out, but since my project needed an async HTTP client, I decided to go with `aiohttp <https://docs.aiohttp.org/en/stable/web.html>`_ which provides both server and client stuff. `httpx <https://www.python-httpx.org>`_ used in *Sanic* could have been a good choice too.
+`Sanic <https://github.com/huge-success/sanic>`_ and `FastAPI <https://fastapi.tiangolo.com>`_ seemed to stand out, but since my project needed an async HTTP client too, I decided to go with `aiohttp <https://docs.aiohttp.org/en/stable/web.html>`_ which provides both server and client stuff. `httpx <https://www.python-httpx.org>`_ used in *Sanic* could have been a good choice too.

+The server code looks familiar:

 .. code-block:: python